-Section 9-333l(d), Connecticut General Statutes.
-No incumbent holding office shall in the three months preceding an election in which he or she is a candidate for reelection or election to another office use public funds to mail or print, for distribution, flyers or other promotional materials intended to bring about the election or reelection of said person.
+Section 9-610(d)(1), Connecticut General Statutes.
+No incumbent holding office shall during the three months preceding an election in which he or she is a candidate for reelection or election to another office use public funds to mail or print flyers or other promotional materials intended to bring about the election or reelection of said person.